Batch Ingest

 404 | Job not found |

-405 | Request was not a GET |
+405 | Request wasn't a GET |

-500 | Internal error – check your Hydrolix instance’s logs or contact your support representative |
+500 | Internal error–check your Hydrolix instance’s logs or contact your support representative |

 Response body on success